**Please scroll down for different types of rice as well as TahDig recipes

 Lavash TahDig was used with this rice.

-In response to your requests for our handmade Damkesh, these lid covers are sewn to order for a fee of $35.00, including shipping in the lower 48 United States.
+In response to your requests for our handmade Damkesh, these reversible lid covers are sewn to order for a fee of $40.00, including shipping in the lower 48 United States.
 Please mention the size when you place your order.
-(S) for lids up to 8 inches in diameter.
-(M) for lids up to 10 inches.
+Size (S) fits lids up to 8 inches in diameter.
+(M) fits lids up to 10 inches.
 (L) fits 12-inch lids.
 We use a double-thickness machine washable 100% cotton fabric that absorbs the steam that collects in the lid during the steaming process and prevents it from dripping back on the rice.
 There is no inventory of different fabrics available at this time.
 The pattern and color of the current fabric is shown in the picture.
 This picture will be updated when a different fabric is used.

-If you would like to purchase a damkesh; please email me at email@example.com Specify the size of the damkesh that you wish to order, your mailing address, and an email for the Paypal account.
+When you are ready to order your Damkesh – Please email me at firstname.lastname@example.org Specify the size, your mailing address, and an email for the Paypal payment.

 For your convenience, I have made arrangements for payments through Paypal.
 Once your email has been processed, you will be getting a notification from Paypal.
 If you have a Paypal account you will be able to pay through that, otherwise you may “Pay as guest.”